Skip to content

 </template>

 PDFViewer is a web-only component that renders the PDF document in an iframe.
 It is useful for client-side generated documents.
+You can control the toolbar visibility and other query parameters with the queryParams prop.
+More information at Chromium.

 Using usePdf composable